About the Programming Connection

 - Facilitate the exchange of information on frontline HIV and hepatitis C programs.

 - Highlight programs that have targeted specific challenges with creative approaches to inspire ongoing innovation.

 - Highlight research evidence that supports the development, implementation and strengthening of programs and program approaches.

 - Stimulate new practices appropriate to local circumstances and resources.

 - Raise community-based standards of practice and encourage experimentation.

 - Support service providers to share knowledge and resources.

 Programs profiled in the Programming Connection advance HIV and hepatitis C prevention, testing, treatment, care and support efforts in Canadian communities.
-Case studies, program elements and bright ideas are created in collaboration with the Canadian service providers who developed and/or deliver the program.
+Case studies and program elements are created in collaboration with the Canadian service providers who developed and/or deliver the program.